teamscode/teamscode.github.io/_posts/contests/2019-2-21-spring-2019-cgs-programming-contest.md

 # Our fifth biannual programming contest

 There was a great turnout of 26 students, or 11 teams.
 The contest was held at the Catlin Gabel School on May 18th from 9:45 AM – 3:30 PM.
-Congratulations to the winners, **Ben Hadad** from Newport High School.
+Congratulations to the winner, **Ben Hadad** from Lincoln High Schoool.
 Below are the winners:

 # Winners